Sharing Dreams | ODAM Publishing Blog

 This morning I came across a fellow gamer who posted a blog entry about the difficulty of playing tabletop RPGs as an adult.
 You can check it out here.
 The dominant concern was the logistic difficulty of several adults with busy lives of their own, making room in their schedule to all sit and play together.

 Strangely enough, this issue is a commonplace topic I encounter whenever I discuss the hobby among other adults.
 As children with less responsibilities, RPGs become vast time sinks that allow the players endless freedom to explore every little facet of their character.
 Entire sessions can be devoted to a single conflict or scene, and this is fine.
 Unfortunately, time constraints are unavoidable as adults and such depth is often implausible.
-No longer can the group set aside a whole evening to game and walk away having spent half of it catching up out of character, and the rest chatting with an irrelevant, yet interesting, non-player character.

-All That Remains August 04, 2015 11:50 1 Comment
+All That Remains August 4, 2015 11:50 1 Comment

 So after many hours of travel, ODAM Publishing returns home from GenCon.
 Several days of lugging around books, speaking at the booth, and chatting with fans after hours in our hotel lobby has taken its toll.
 Our bodies are tired, our feet are sore and our voices are all but gone, but our hearts on the other hand, are filled to the brim.

-A Tale of Two Twenties March 07, 2015 09:00
+A Tale of Two Twenties March 7, 2015 09:00

 Continuing on from John’s post about dice and how they affect sessions, I wanted to go into some more detail and tell two stories about how the roll of the die has affected games I've played.